What is Shamanism

 Shamanism is the oldest form of healing and psycho-spiritual and energetic practices known to humankind.

 Shamanism is a highly practical healing therapy that is concerned with the empowerment and strengthening of individuals, families, communities and our world regardless of ethnicity, race, colour, creed, or origin.
 Shamanic practices have been shown to exist throughout history in many places in the world, Australia, Europe, North & South America, Africa, Asia, Polynesia and Micronesia.
 In this regard shamanism is not regarded the exclusive domain of any particular race, or culture.
-Rather it is a natural cross-cultural human mind-body ecological technology of consciousness, involving processes of perception and awareness that can be easily remembered and re-learned with support and guidance.
+Rather it is a natural cross-cultural human mind-body-spirit ecological technology of consciousness, involving processes of perception and awareness that can be easily remembered and re-learned with support and guidance.
 In this regard contemporary shamanism draws attention to the fact that shamanic understandings are the ancient healing heritages of all our ancestors.
 Somewhere deep within us we each hold an ancient memory of our ancestors appreciation for shamanic understanding, healing, creation, and living.

 There has also been some misunderstanding as to where shamanism sits in relation to certain religious faiths.
 The actuality is that contemporary shamanism is not a religion, or dogma, and as a technology of embodied consciousness and neuro-psycho-spiritual practice it seeks to be respectful of religious faiths.
 Shamanism is based within the often unknown vast terrain of our human consciousness and our access and connection to the broader fields of consciousness that exist within and simultaneously beyond our physical bodies.
 Research indicate that it may well be our earliest experience and expression of spirituality.